cogent3/cogent3/doc/cookbook/standard_statistical_analyses.rst

 Heat Maps
 =========

 Representing numbers as colors is a powerful data visualization technique.
-This example does not actually use any functionality from PyCogent, it simply highlights a convenient matplotlib_ method for constructing a heat map.
+This example does not actually use any functionality from PyCogent3, it simply highlights a convenient matplotlib_ method for constructing a heat map.

 .. doctest::